Injury-hit Milan wins 2-0 at Verona to boost title hopes | Sports-Games

 Genoa fought hard for the equalizer until the end but struggled to create opportunities of note.

+Napoli moved within three points of the Champions League places with its win over Bologna, getting two goals from Lorenzo Insigne and another from Victor Osimhen.

-RELEGATION SCRAPS Simy scored twice to help bottom club Crotone beat Torino 4-2 in a direct battle to avoid relegation.
+RELEGATION SCRAPS Simy scored twice to help bottom club Crotone beat Torino 4-2 in a direct fight to avoid relegation.

-Crotone inched to within five points of 18th-place Torino and six points off safety.
+Crotone inched to within five points of 18th-place Torino.
 Fiorentina moved six points above the relegation zone after drawing 3-3 against 19th-place Parma.

+Also, Radja Nainggolan scored an equalizer six minutes into injury time for Cagliari in a 2-2 draw with Sampdoria.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)